Background pattern

 Everolimus Accord may affect male fertility.
 Consult your doctor if you want to be a father.

-Driving and operating machines
+Driving and using machines

 Everolimus Accord contains lactose

-If your doctor has told you that you have a intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-3. How to Take Everolimus Accord
+3. How to take Everolimus Accord

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow your doctor's or pharmacist's instructions for taking this medication exactly.
+If you are unsure, consult your doctor or pharmacist again.

 The recommended dose is 10 mg, once a day.
 Your doctor will inform you how many everolimus tablets you should take.